 Ryan has been privileged to work in leadership capacities across both the social service and international development sectors.
-A graduate of Western University, Ryan’s work with not-for-profits has spanned five continents over the last two decades.
+His work with not-for-profits has spanned five continents over the last two decades.
 His expertise in strategic planning, fundraising, partnership development, resource management and community leadership has been garnered through his involvement with community-based initiatives addressing health, education, employment, environmental sustainability, settlement, crime prevention, housing and homelessness.
 Ryan believes firmly in the abundant capacity of families and communities to drive health and well-being, and is extremely proud to join the FAME team in representing the family perspective on mental wellness.

 eMail Isaac Thornley